epfl-ada/ada-2022-project-esap1/README.md

 * Train and Test split (no Validation test since we are using cross-validation)
 * Do a linear regression with X = (features selected and created), Y = (rating - average_rating_for_that_beer)
-* Do a logistic regression with X = (features selected and created), Y = (1 if ratings above average for that beer; 0 if below)
-* (This we are still discussing whether to do it or not) Do a single layer NN regression with  X = (features selected and created) and both Y = (rating - average_rating_for_that_beer)  Y = (1 if ratings above average for that beer; 0 if below)

 ### Step 5: Extracting impactful features and Centralization of the Analysis

-* Extract most impactful features by taking those that have a higher coefficient (and maybe take into consideration Pearson's coefficient/ mutual information as well; see question for TAs), for NN look at questions for TAs
+* Extract most impactful features by taking those that give the biggest contribution to the explanation of the variance.
+Hypothesize and eventually test the reason why those are actually the most impactful
-* Depending on which features turn out to be most important, do a soecific deep dive in that (e.g. let's say that the match between nationality of user and beer is the most impactful, then we might look further into which nation care the most that the beer is from their own country.
+* Depending on which features turn out to be most important, do a specific deep dive in that (e.g. let's say that the match between nationality of user and beer is the most impactful, then we might look further into which nation care the most that the beer is from their own country.
 Other similar analysis might be done for other features)

 ### Step 6: Discussions and Prospects